produnis/rk.Teaching/README.md

 Copyright 2012-2017 Alfredo Sánchez Alberca <asalber@ceu.es>

-rk.Teaching is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+rkTeaching is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-rk.Teaching is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+rkTeaching is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with rk.Teaching.
+You should have received a copy of the GNU General Public License along with rkTeaching.
 If not, see <http://www.gnu.org/licenses/>.